RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - Download and install the version for your specific version of windows.
 - Annoyingly enough, you're probably going to run into some more errors later about one or more missing cudnn files, so let's try to avoid that in advance.
 First you'll need to download a zip file from Nvidia's website and copy some files into the bin folder of your NVIDIA GPU Computing Toolkit installation.
 	- Here's the installation instructions for installing the cuDNN Backend on Windows: https://docs.nvidia.com/deeplearning/cudnn/installation/latest/windows.html
-	- you'll need to download the zip file
+	- You'll need to download the zip file
-	- open the bin folder inside it and copy all of those dll files to the bin folder of your NVIDIA GPU Computing Toolkit installation.
+	- Open the bin folder inside it and copy all of those dll files to the bin folder of your NVIDIA GPU Computing Toolkit installation.
 	- The location will likely be `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin`
 	- There's also a possibility you'll see an error later for a missing cublas64_##.dll file - if this happens, open this bin folder again and look for a dll file named similarly like `cublas64_12.dll` (assuming you got an error for missing `cublas64_11.dll`) You can create a copy of the file that does exist and just rename it to the missing one if this happens.
-- it's also possible, depending on your motherboard and graphics card that you might need to change some settings in the BIOS to allow your OS to access the GPU. it's been a few months since I did that so unfortuantely I don't remember what I did, but you can definitely google it if you come across any errors related to your CUDA installation.
+- It's also possible, depending on your motherboard and graphics card that you might need to change some settings in the BIOS to allow your OS to access the GPU. it's been a few months since I did that so unfortuantely I don't remember what I did, but you can definitely google it if you come across any errors related to your CUDA installation.
 - With any luck, this should be all you need to get CUDA working on your PC.

 ## Preparing your Dataset